-Deepavali is the festival of light which is celebrated in every part of India.
+Deepavali is the festival of light that is celebrated in every part of India.
+This year Deepavali falls on Thursday, 4th November 2021.
 However, there are differences in the celebration of North India and South India.
 Do you know the differences?

 Different Diwali Celebration Style